What are the highest temperatures recorded in European countries?

 Southern Europe dominates the map

 As expected, southern Europe tops the list of highest temperatures recorded in Europe.
-From Europe’s record in Greece, all the way to 47.4 °C in Portugal, 47.3 °C in Spain, 47.0 °C in Italy and 46 °C in southern France – this part of our continent can be scorching hot.
+From Europe’s record in Greece, all the way to 47.4 °C in Portugal, 47.4 °C in Spain (set on August 14, 2021), 47.0 °C in Italy and 46 °C in southern France – this part of our continent can be scorching hot.

 Balkan countries also get some hot summers.
 Bosnia and Herzegovina tops the list with the record from Mostar set on July 31, 1901, measuring 46.2 °C. North Macedonia is a close second with 45.7 °C, followed by Bulgarian record of 45.2 °C. Serbia was just 0.1 °C ahead of its southern neighbor Montenegro where record temperatures of 44.8 °C were recorded in at least two situations.
 The first time in Podgorica (August 16, 2007) and then five years later (August 8, 2012) in Danilovgrad.